phoenixframework/phoenix/testing/J_channels.md

 payload `%{"hello" => "all"}`.

-Since the `handle_in/3` callback for the `"shout"` event just broadcasts the same event and payload, all subscribers in the `"rooms:lobby"` should receive the message.
+Since the `handle_in/3` callback for the `"shout"` event just broadcasts the same event and payload, all subscribers in the `"room:lobby"` should receive the message.
 To check that, we do `assert_broadcast "shout", %{"hello" => "all"}`.